Free Maine Rental Lease Agreement Templates (6) | PDF

 Repair and Deduct

-Maine generally does not give tenants the right to repair and deduct for general maintenance issues unless it is specifically mentioned in the lease (14 NE § 6026).
+Maine generally does not give tenants the right to repair and deduct for general maintenance issues unless the lease specifically mentions it in the lease (14 NE § 6026).

 Tenant Breaking a Lease (Early):